IOLTA Account: The Complete Guide for Law Firms

 What Does IOLTA Stand For?

 IOLTA stands for Interest on Lawyer Trust Accounts (sometimes called Interest on Lawyers' Trust Accounts).
-The acronym varies by jurisdiction - New York uses IOLA (Interest on Lawyer Accounts) - but the underlying concept is consistent nationwide.
+The acronym varies by jurisdiction.
+New York uses IOLA (Interest on Lawyer Accounts) - but the underlying concept is consistent nationwide.

 The "interest" component distinguishes IOLTA accounts from traditional client trust accounts.
 Before IOLTA programs emerged in the 1980s, small client deposits sat in non-interest-bearing accounts because the administrative cost of setting up individual interest-bearing accounts exceeded any potential earnings.
 State bars recognized an opportunity: pool these small amounts, generate meaningful interest collectively, and direct those earnings toward expanding access to justice.